fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 2. On your **My device** page, follow the disk encryption instructions in the yellow banner.
 If you don’t see the disk encryption instructions, please contact your IT administrator.
 If the **My device page** presents you with an error, please contact your IT administrator.

 ![My device page - turn on disk encryption](https://raw.githubusercontent.com/fleetdm/fleet/main/docs/images/my-device-page-turn-on-disk-encryption.png)

+## Support

+In Fleet, MDM features are supported for Macs running macOS 12 (Monterey) and higher.

 <meta name="pageOrderInSection" value="1500">